 A huge congratulations to the creative team behind the Akolkol Dastan Gesa film project with young people from multilingual backgrounds.

-The music film clip they created, SAME DRUM, will premiere at the Backlot Theatre in Perth today (13 Feb) as part of the Fringeworld Festival.
+The music film clip they created, SAME DRUM, will premiere to cast and crew at the Backlot Theatre in Perth today (13 Feb) as part of the Fringeworld Festival.

 Akolkol Dastan Gesa means “story” in the three main languages spoken by the young people who started the project i.e. Dinka, Dari and Arabic.
 This project is a unique opportunity for young people to be leaders in telling their own stories.